 Guests may park in the Centennial Center lot.
 Centennial Center parking spaces are limited and may fill prior the event start time.

 Overflow parking will be located in the Irwin Street lot (Lot # 28) or the Depot lot (Lot # 2), and a shuttle will provide for transportation to the event.
-Shuttles will run every five minutes.
-Shuttles will run two hours prior the event start and one hour after the event ends.
+Shuttles will run every five minutes, beginning two hours prior the event start and ending one hour after the event ends.

 For any parking or shuttle questions, please call the Parking and Transportation office at 478-445-7433.

 Anyone requiring handicap assistance may park in the designated parking area in the front of the Centennial Center parking lot.
 Families may also drop off guests with disabilities at the front entrance of the Centennial Center.
 Georgia College will provide assistance with golf carts and ADA accessible shuttles from each of the parking lots.